-We acknowledge that our oversight activities were carried out in the normal course of business during the year and that no significant events emerged such as to require disclosure in this report.
+We acknowledge that our oversight activities were carried out, during the year, with a normal character and that no significant events emerged such as to require disclosure in this report.

-3. INTERNAL CONTROL AND AUDIT COMMITTEE PUSUANT ART.
+3, INTERNAL CONTROL AND AUDIT COMMITTEE PUSUANT ART.
 19 OF LEGISLATIVE DECREE no. 39/2010

-With regard to the role of Audit Committee, assigned to the Board of Statutory Auditors by article 19 of Legislative Decree no. 39/2010, we specify that the Independent Auditor submitted to the Committee the following documentation - that had been subject to analysis:
+Regarding the function of the Committee for Internal Control and Audit, assigned to the Board of Statutory Auditors by Article 19 of Legislative Decree 39/2010, we specify that the Independent Auditor submitted to the Committee the following documents, which were analyzed as part of the duties assigned by law to the Committee:

 - the reports in accordance with article 14, Legislative Decree January 27th 2010 no. 39, and article 10, Regulation (EU) no. 537/2014, pertaining the audit of the Financial Statements and the Consolidated Financial Statements as of December 31st 2024.
-Those reports attest that the Financial Statements and the Consolidated Financial Statements give a true and fair view of the financial position and of the results of its operations and cash flows as of December 31st 2024; - the report pursuant to article 14-bis of Legislative Decree 39/2010, where the Independent Auditor, appointed to perform the limited assurance of the Consolidated Sustainability Report, reveals that nothing has come to their attention that causes them to believe that: i) the Consolidated Sustainability Report for the year ended December 31st 2024 is not prepared, in all material respects, in accordance with the the reporting criteria adopted by the European Commission pursuant to Directive (EU) 2013/34/UE (European Sustainability Reporting Standards), ii) the information set out in paragraphs "Reporting under the UE Taxonomy (Regulation UE 2020/852)" and "Indicators for the Environmental Taxonomy" of the consolidated sustainability report is not prepared, in all material respects, in accordance with article 8 of Regulation (UE) No. 852 of 18 June 2020. - the additional report pursuant to article 11 of Regulation (EU) no. 537/2014, which does not reveal any critical issues or significant deficiencies; - the annual confirmation of independence in compliance with Article 6(2)(a) of Regulation (EU) no. 537/2014 and paragraph 17 of International Standard on Auditing (ISA Italy) 260: - the transparency report referred to in the first paragraph of article 13 of Regulation (EU) no. 537/2014, as of June 30th, 2024.
+Those reports attest that the Financial Statements and the Consolidated Financial Statements give a true and fair view of the financial position and of the results of its operations and cash flows as of December 31st 2024; - the report pursuant to article 14-bis of Legislative Decree 39/2010, where the Independent Auditor, appointed to perform the limited review of the Consolidated Sustainability Reporting, reveals that no elements have come to attention that would lead to believe that: i) the Consolidated Sustainability Reporting for the year ended December 31st, 2024, has not prepared, in all material respects, in accordance with the the reporting criteria adopted by the European Commission pursuant to Directive (EU) 2013/34/UE (European Sustainability Reporting Standards, hereinafter also the "ESRS"), ii) the information set out in paragraphs "Reporting under the UE Taxonomy" (Regulation UE 2020/852)" and "Indicator for the Environmental Taxonomy" of the consolidated sustainability report is not prepared, in all material respects, in accordance with article 8 of Regulation (UE) No. 852 of 18th June 2020. - the additional report pursuant to article 11 of Regulation (EU) no. 537/2014, which does not reveal any critical issues or significant deficiencies; - the annual confirmation of independence in compliance with Article 6(2)(a) of Regulation (EU) no. 537/2014 and paragraph 17 of International Standard on Auditing (ISA Italy) 260; - the transparency report referred to in the first paragraph of article 13 of Regulation (EU) no. 537/2014, as of June 30th, 2024.

-As members of the Committee, we have:
+As members of the Committee, we have also:

-- monitored the financial reporting process, the consolidated sustainability reporting process and the procedures implemented by the Company for complying with the reporting standards; - checked the effectiveness of the internal control and risk management and internal audit systems, as regards the financial reporting and the consolidated sustainability reporting; - monitored the independent audit of the Financial Statements and the Consolidated Financial Statements and the activity carried out for the assurance of the Consolidated Sustainability Report; - verified the independence of the external auditors, especially as regards the adequacy of the provision of non-audit services in accordance with article 5 of Regulation (EU) No. 537/2014.
+- monitored the financial reporting and consolidated sustainability reporting process and the procedures implemented by the company for compliance with reporting standards; - controlled the effectiveness of the internal control and risk management systems and internal audit, regarding financial reporting and consolidated sustainability reporting; - monitored the independent audit of the Financial Statements and the Consolidated Financial Statements and the activity of attesting the conformity of the consolidated sustainability reporting; - verified the independence of the external auditors, paying attention to the adequacy of the provision of non-audit services in accordance with Article 5 of Regulation (EU) No. 537/2014.